MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2apissample.md

 <!-- ====================================================================== -->
 ## Step 9 - Update the prerelease WebView2 SDK

-After you initially build & run this project, update the WebView2 SDK and then re-build the project.
+Next, you'll update the WebView2 SDK and then re-build the project.

-To quickly see which version of the WebView2 SDK is installed in the repo's copy of the sample app at GitHub, see [packages.config](https://github.com/MicrosoftEdge/WebView2Samples/blob/main/SampleApps/WebView2APISample/packages.config).
+If you want to quickly see which version of the WebView2 SDK is installed in the repo's copy of the **WebView2APISample** sample app at GitHub, see [packages.config](https://github.com/MicrosoftEdge/WebView2Samples/blob/main/SampleApps/WebView2APISample/packages.config).

 The repo version of this sample has a pre-release version of the WebView2 SDK installed.
 Below, you'll update it to the latest pre-release version of the WebView2 SDK, or confirm that the latest SDK is installed.
 Using a pre-release SDK gives you access to the latest functionality.